-Determining the best legal strategies for obtaining the appropriate forms of compensation for your case often requires the guidance of an experienced daycare accident attorney.
+Determining the best legal strategies for obtaining the appropriate forms of compensation for your case requires the guidance of an experienced daycare accident attorney.
 Daycare centers can make proving your case difficult without an attorney, especially if the center is part of a larger corporation or franchise operation.

-If your child has been hurt, remember that you have the right to ask questions and pursue a claim — up to the point of filing a lawsuit, if need be.
+If your child has been hurt, remember that you have the right to ask questions and pursue a claim — up to the point of filing a lawsuit, if necessary.
 Auger & Auger wants to provide a daycare injury lawyer who can help your case have the maximum chances of success.

 Proving that a daycare center was negligent is not always easy, especially since the center may obscure information or prevent access to things like employee rosters.